 “I get a lot of invitations, and I always feel obligated that I need to catch up with this person, and this person and this person […] but now I’m like, no, I’ve had one of those weeks when I need to go home”Studies show that people who seek solitude for self-motivated reasons have better well-being.
 It's a key part of happiness for sensitive people.
 An unmet need for alone-time (Aloneliness) reduces well-being.
 Click To Tweet

 Motivation plays an important role in how spending time alone helps with well-being.
 A study attempting to tease out motivation confirms an intuitive insight – intentional solitude is good, forced is bad.
 For adolescents (10-18 y/o) and emerging adults (18-25 y/o), seeking solitude because of external reasons is associated with social anxiety, depressive symptoms, and loneliness but seeking it for self-determined intrinsic reasons is associated with improved well-being.
-When people justify solitude and social distancing because they have no other option or they are dissatisfied with their options, alone-time can turn into loneliness.
+When people justify solitude and social withdrawal because they have no other option or they are dissatisfied with their options, alone-time can turn into loneliness.
 And when people travel solo or go out to clear their mind because they want to, alone-time can have a positive impact on mental health.

 Older people are often at risk of total social isolation.
 In a 6-day longitudinal study where only 11% of the active waking time was spent in solitude (hinting at alone-time, not loneliness), researchers reported a link between the quality of social interactions and emotions.
 Those who had unpleasant and conflict-stained social interactions, solitude reduced the intensity of those negative emotions.
 According to the researchers, solitude is globally linked with lower intensity emotions – positive as well as negative.